123456789_123456789_123456789_123456789_123456789_

 Person.sum(:age) # => 4562

-When given a block, loads all records in the relation, if the relation hasn’t been loaded yet.
-Calls the block with each record in the relation.
-Returns the sum of initial_value_or_column and the block return values:
+When given a block, calls the block with each record in the relation and returns the sum of initial_value_or_column plus the block return values:

 Person.sum { |person| person.age } # => 4562